Uncertainty Quantification for Retrieval-Augmented Reasoning: Results

 For a deeper exploration of the trade-offs between effectiveness and efficiency, we measure efficiency using the total number of generated tokens, following prior work~\cite{perez2025uncertainty}.
-Figure~\ref{fig:auroc_vs_ntokens} reports AUROC performance for equal numbers of generated tokens.
+Figure~\ref{fig:auroc_vs_ntokens} reports AUROC performance under equal token-generation budgets.
 It shows \proposedue\ achieves higher AUROC scores than other methods given the same number of generated tokens for multi-hop datasets.
 For the single-hop dataset, PopQA, \proposedue\ performs comparably to SelfAsk, ReAct, and ReSearch, but surpasses them on Search-o1 and Search-R1.
-Moreover, \proposedue\ produces on average around 700 tokens with three generations, reaching the same AUROC score of baselines with approximately 1,700 tokens with 10 generations.
+Moreover, \proposedue\ produces on average around 700 tokens with three generations, reaching the same AUROC score as the baselines with approximately 1,700 tokens with 10 generations.
 These findings demonstrate that \proposedue\ improves efficiency by roughly 2.5 times.
 Overall, these results indicate that \proposedue\ outperforms other \MainTaskAbbr\ methods in terms of both effectiveness and token generation efficiency.
+Beyond improving token-generation efficiency, \proposedue\ is well suited for real-world deployment because it enables parallel generation of fully independent responses, thereby addressing the typical latency concerns associated with sampling-based methods.
+In practice, the confidence score can be computed at the cost of at most one additional generation beyond the most-likely response.